 As the developer says, DX Reverb Light is the “ultimate free” reverb plugin for PC and MAC.
 This plugin reverb offers extreme flexibility and astonishing quality of sound.
 You can use DX Reverb Light to simulate a wide range of room sizes, from small rooms with sudden attacks to large spaces like a concert hall spaces with more spread attack.

-Compatibility: VST and DirectX (32-bit/64-bit) format, Windows and MAC OS.
+Compatibility: VST and DirectX (32-bit/64-bit) format, Windows, and MAC OS.

-More Details/Free Download: DX Reverb Light
+More Details/Free Download: DX Reverb Light (Update 2020: This page is not safe, link removed!)

 For beginners (do not be ashamed, we all were like you), here is how you can install plugins on your computer: